Currency appreciation helps!

 I went from nearly broke, owning no property in 2007, to this position, where I own two valuable properties free and clear and can see clearly see the goal of 1m dollars.
 I did it in just over 5 years, during which there was a worldwide stock market crash and ongoing depression.
 I have been reflecting on the fact that I have been very lucky and was unaffected by the global turmoil, being tucked away in a hardworking but relatively less visited part of Asia running a service very much in demand with a very uncommon and, as it turns out, valuable skill set when applied just so.
 However, I also think there are other people out there in the world quietly saving their way to a million or more and looking forward in a few years to being free and living a good life in a safe and wealthy part of a developed country like the USA.

-I noted in a previous post that I said I’d have the money ($420K or so) for a new condo in the USA by 2014 — I meant 2013.
-Although I don’t anticipate buying in April of 2013 I should have the funds by then, all in cash, after which I can start looking for a condo somewhere warm, safe, and affluent where someone like me can just blend in – an average Joe – and enjoy my freedom.
+I noted in a previous post that I said I’d have the money ($420K or so) for a new condo in the USA by 2014 — that could have been 2013.
+Although I don’t anticipate buying in April of 2013 I should have the funds by then, all in cash, though some of it is tied up in my IRA and other long-term investments.
+After that time, I can start looking for a condo somewhere warm, safe, and affluent where someone like me can just blend in – an average Joe – and enjoy my freedom.

 Massive changes